Epic - Week 2

 A great start

 Week 1 started with a bang..the alarm went off on Monday morning and you may have wondered how epic you really are.
-Good work on the first HIIT/Track session, remember a good gauge for the intensity sets is:
+Good work on the first HIIT/Track session and Hill Repeat session.

-For those of you new to Epic, this week is just about finding your feet, understand how these sessions work, as the week's progress you will get better and better and your hill running confidence (and strength) will increase.
+For those of you new to Epic, the first couple of weeks are just about finding your feet and understanding how the sessions work, as the week's progress you will get better and better and your hill running confidence (and strength) will increase.

 For those of you who have done Epic before and who have been running at intensity recently, now it's time to lift the intensity from Week 2..time to test yourself.